synapticsynergy/solomvp/README.md

   > "We provide instant awareness of your management impact, so you can get in the fast lane towards your goals."

 ## How to Get Started ##
-  > Simply go to our website at www..... enter in your area cap rate and net income difference for the month, and click enter to see the equity impact.
+  > Simply go to our website at https://equityimpactcalc.herokuapp.com enter in your area cap rate and net income difference for the month, and click enter to see the equity impact.

 ## Customer Quote ##
   > Using this tool helped speed up my management decisions, and made me realize how much equity we were wasting in our building.
 With this knowlege we were able to grow our equity substantially, and actually buy another investment with the equity gain!"

 ## Closing and Call to Action ##
   > It has been great to see the massive impact this is making for investors already.
-I encourage you all to go straight to our website and see how you can leverage your current building in a way you didn't realize was possible.
+I encourage you all to go straight to our website and see how you can leverage your current assets in a way you didn't realize was possible.